littleosbook/littleosbook/output.md

 After booting our very small operating system kernel, the next task will be to be able to display text on the console.
-In this chapter we will create our first _drivers_, that is, code that acts as an layer between our kernel and the hardware, providing a nicer abstraction than speaking directly to the hardware.
-The first part of this chapter creates a driver for the framebuffer [@wiki:fb] to be able to display text to the user.
+In this chapter we will create our first _drivers_, that is, code that acts as an layer between our kernel and the hardware, providing a nicer abstraction than communicating directly with the hardware.
+The first part of this chapter creates a driver for the _framebuffer_ [@wiki:fb] to be able to display text to the user.
 The second part will create a driver for the serial port, since Bochs can store output from the serial port in a file, effectively creating a logging mechanism for our operating system!

 ## Talking to the Hardware
 There are usually two different ways to "talk" to the hardware, _memory-mapped I/O_ and _I/O ports_.

+TODO: explain the magic numbers, and whether they are always so.

 If the hardware uses memory-mapped I/O, then you can write to a specific memory address and the hardware will be automatically get the new data.
-One example of this is the framebuffer, which will be discussed more in detail later.
+One example of this is the framebuffer, which will be discussed in more detail later.
 If you write the value `0x410F` to address `0x000B8000`, you will see the letter A in white color on a black background (see the section on [the framebuffer](#the-framebuffer) for more details).

-If the hardware uses I/O ports, then the assembly instructions `out` and `in` must be used to communicate with the device. `out` takes two parameters, the address of the I/O port and the value to send. `in` takes a single parameter, simply address of the I/O port and returns data.
+If the hardware uses I/O ports, then the assembly instructions `out` and `in` must be used to communicate with the device. `out` takes two parameters, the address of the I/O port and the value to send. `in` takes a single parameter, simply the address of the I/O port, and returns data.
 One can think of I/O ports as communicating with the hardware the same way as you communicate with a server using sockets.
 The cursor (the blinking rectangle) of the framebuffer is one example of hardware controlled via I/O ports.

 ## The Framebuffer
 The framebuffer is a hardware device that is capable of displaying a buffer of